 The biocidal product (b.p.)
-Fendona 6 SC is claimed for use by professional users in urban pest control as well as by professional and non-professional users in rural hygiene (Animal Houses/Shelters) as insecticide in product type (PT) 18.
-It is a concentrate and contains 60 g of the a.s. alpha-cypermethrin per L.
+Fendona 1.5 SC is claimed for use by non-professional users in urban pest control (Domestic/Households/Private Areas) as well as by professional and non-professional users in rural hygiene (Animal Houses/Shelters) as insecticide in product type (PT) 18.